restic/restic/doc/060_forget.rst

 snapshot ID manually (by passing the ID to ``forget``).

 All snapshots are evaluated against all matching ``--keep-*`` counts.
-A single snapshot on 2017-09-30 (Sun) will count as a daily, weekly and monthly.
+A single snapshot on 2017-09-30 (Sat) will count as a daily, weekly and monthly.

 Let's explain this with an example: Suppose you have only made a backup on each Sunday for 12 weeks.
 Then ``forget --keep-daily 4`` will keep